blakeNaccarato/pdpipewrench/readme.md

 I thought that this task would be easy enough, but it has proven difficult to make `pdpipewrench` expressive enough to handle arbitrary pipelines, especially in obtaining intermediate results from the pipeline. `pdpipewrench` works well enough for loading data from a CSV, applying a series of transformations to the data, and then dumping the resulting data back to CSV.
 I have used it for many-to-many and many-to-one pipelines.
 I find myself applying multiple pipelines in separate cells of a Jupyter notebook, and hooking up the sink of one pipeline as the source of another.
 This works fine, but is clunky.

 This may turn out to have been a pipe dream after all (heh).
 Perhaps I am better off by changing my upstream processes, which currently generate CSVs of experimental data, to write to a database format instead.
 This would allow me to leverage existing, mature pipeline orchestration tools in the data engineering space, even if they aren't strictly designed for my use case.
+I welcome any feedback that you may have for me, if you have any ideas feel free to open a thread in the "Discussions" tab of this repo!

 Installation
 ------------